uwplse/pumpkin-pi/README.md

 ## Understanding the Case Study Code

 The code for the case study is in the [eval](/plugin/eval) folder.
-The case study uses the same exact input datatypes for both DEVOID and EFF, copying and pasting in the inputs, lifted functions, and equivalences DEVOID produces to run on the dependencies of EFF.
+The case study uses the same exact input datatypes for both PUMPKIN Pi and EFF, copying and pasting in the inputs, lifted functions, and equivalences PUMPKIN Pi produces to run on the dependencies of EFF.
 The reasons for copying the inputs are that EFF has different Coq dependencies, so the base functions perform differently.
 In addition, lifting constants with EFF additionally slows down performance, and we would like to control for only the performance of lifted functions, which is easiest to understand.